Jon-Webb-79/PyFinances/README.rst

 - **Hist End Date:** THe end date for the development of PDFs and CDFs.
 This date must exist within the `Daily_Expenses.csv` file.
 - **Daily Expense File:** The location and name of the daily expense file.
 In this example I have named it the `Daily_Expenses.csv` file.
 - **Histogram Location:** The location where histogram files will be created.
 These files contain cumulative distribution data that will be used to generate random samples for spending.
-In this case, I hae manually created a directory titled histograms in the data directory to store the csv files.
+In this case, I hae manually created a directory titled istograms in the data directory to store the csv files.
-- **Output File** This is the location where all output files will be stored.
+- **Output File:** This is the location where all output files will be stored.

 Planned Expense File